LEAVE

 Easy Read version available

 In April 2025, it is expected that the Disclosure (Scotland) Act 2020 will come into effect.
 This will mean a number of quite significant changes in relation to the way the disclosure system works.
 For this reason, you will find the information on this page a little basic.
 We will be creating more comprehensive guides once the new rules come into force.
+For now, more information can be found on the Disclosure Scotland website.
 Thank you for bearing with us!

 Disclosure Scotland